aishahsenin/SprixAlgo/README.txt

 Work plan

 7/2/16 (Sunday)
+- [TODO] Link to specific algorithms on the side nav bar
+- [TODO] Delete some of the unused controllers and views

 - Created both Azure and local database
 - Using database first method!
 - Added a LINQ class for the tables in the local database